TWENTY NINTH SUNDAY IN THE ORDINARY TIME, YEAR A

 Isaiah 45:1,4-6; 1 Thessalonians 1:1-5b; Matthew 22:15-21.

-In the gospel, Jesus responds to his questioners ‘…give back to Caesar what belongs to Caesar – and to God what belongs to God.’
-This response was given to the unholy union between the Pharisees and the Herodians who questioned Jesus on the paying taxes to Caesar.
-It is an unholy union because the two groups have nothing in common except the elimination of Jesus Christ who posed an obstacle to their selfish.
+Confusion sets in when we insist on our own way and not what makes for the common good.
+This is clear in the unholy union between the Pharisees and the Herodians who questioned Jesus on paying taxes to Caesar.
+It is an unholy union because the two groups have nothing in common except the elimination of Jesus Christ who posed an obstacle to their selfish interests.
 The Herodians are the supporters of Herod Antipas, the Tetrarch of Galilee, whose support for Caesar is aimed at regaining the rulership of the entire Jewish Kingdom like his father Herod the Great.
 The personality of Jesus stands in his way of achieving this goal.
 The Pharisees on their part are opposed to the Roman occupation of Israel.
 To them Jesus is a threat to the order established in the temple which shields their corrupt practices.
-The elimination of Jesus will benefit both sides hence the unholy union.

 Fr Anthony Ekpunobi, CM.